DAREUK/tre-federation/architecture/1_Executive_Summary/1_ExecSummary.md

 of delivering different aspects of the FA’s functions through **centralised** , **distributed** or **decentralised models**.
 We draw no conclusions but offer this up as a starting point for broader community dialogue.

-## 8. Development and delivery approach

-We observe that our separation of concerns into Federation foundation services on the one hand, and application-level services on the other leads to a two-speed approach to technology selection and development.
-Software for the foundation services should be selected from existing solutions already proven in operation (technology readiness level 9 in the standard industry jargon); it should NOT be commissioned from new research work.

-This encapsulation of essential security features in the foundation layer means that application services which run “on top” can be more innovative and even experimental without compromising overall Federation security.

-We sketch a number of **small pilot scenarios** which can build on each other to realise a running system which can be **scaled out incrementally** without the need for a single “big bang”.

-## 9. Summary and further work

-This blueprint is version 2.
-2. How future versions may evolve is currently in planning and may change based on feedback from the community, stakeholders and/or DARE UK programme governance structures.